nahl16/Caesar-Cipher/README.md

 Feel free to customize and expand this README.md file to include more detailed explanations, usage examples, or information about the decryption process if applicable.
 Markdown syntax allows you to create headers, lists, code blocks, and other formatting elements to make your README clear and informative.
 ```

-In this README.md file:

-- The `#` headings provide clear sections for overview, usage instructions, example, contributing guidelines, and license information.
-- The Markdown syntax (`**bold**`, ```code blocks```, `- bullet points`) is used to format and structure the text for readability.
-- Instructions are provided on how to clone the repository, run the script, input the message and shift value, and view the encrypted output.
-- An example of encrypting the message "Hello World" with a shift of 3 is included to demonstrate the script's functionality.
-- A section on contributing encourages others to contribute to the project.
-- The license section specifies that the project is licensed under the MIT License, with a link to the `LICENSE` file for more details.

-You can further enhance this README.md file by adding details about the Caesar cipher algorithm, explaining the encryption process in more depth, providing troubleshooting tips, or incorporating usage examples with different shift values.
-Customize the content to suit your project and audience!